grj1234/DecMebiusWAV/README.md

 # DecMebiusWAV Version 0.1

-This tool is to decrypt XOR-encrypted WAV files which used for some games developed by Studio Mebius and related developers (e.g. Studio Ring).
+This tool is to decrypt XOR-encrypted WAV files which used in some games developed by Studio Mebius and related developers (e.g. Studio Ring).

 ## Usage
 Usage: `DecMebiusWAV <Input file> <Output file> [XOR key]`